TritonDataCenter/rfd/rfd/0013/README.md

 account 'warren'), and webdev Wil.
 Wil already has a 'startrek42' JPC account.

-Grouping all company resources under 'wendy's account is silly, so you create an org and add your employees:
+Grouping all company resources under 'wendy's account is silly, so you create an org, switch your profile to use it:

     $ triton org create wassup
     Created organization 'wassup' (owners: wendy)
+    $ triton profile create
+    name: wassup
+    ...
+    $ triton profile set-current wassup

+and add your employees:

-    $ triton org member-add --owner warren   # also make Warren an owner of the org Added member 'warren' to organization 'wassup' (as an owner)
+    $ triton org member-add wassup --owner warren   # also make Warren an owner of the org Added member 'warren' to organization 'wassup' (as an owner)
-    $ triton org member-add startrek42
+    $ triton org member-add wassup startrek42
     Added member 'startrek42' to organization 'wassup'

 And roles/policies for the org: